 Therefore, you need to be aware of the features and functions that make one better than another.
-And the only way to do that is to take a few minutes to educate yourself about the best portable medical alert systems for 2018 and beyond.
+And the only way to do that is to take a few minutes to educate yourself about the best portable medical alert systems for 2022 and beyond.

-GreatCall offers two mobile medical alert devices and three different health and safety service packages.
+Lively offers two mobile medical alert devices and three different health and safety service packages.
 The Lively Mobile option is a wearable device that can be purchased for $37.49 plus monthly plan and activation fees.
 The Lively Wearable can be purchased for $49.99 plus monthly plan and activation fees.
 This smartwatch like option turns your smartphone into an emergency response device, thus giving you a wide variety of helpful convenience features in addition to its medical alert feature.

 The Lively Wearable doesn’t require any charging and a replaceable battery is included, it has fall detection, which is an extra charge unless you opt for the Ultimate Health and Safety package where it’s included.
 Additionally, it’s waterproof and comes with a fitness tracker, Bluetooth connectivity, and more.